DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization

-\abbrev performs randomization on cache line granularity for two reasons: (a) randomizing at finer granularity provides no advantage in security, and (b) randomizing in a data structures aware fashion is impractical due to the semantic gap. \abbrev randomization requires that \emph{all} memory accesses are instrumented, this is done as a compiler pass.
-The program code determines the memory location (i.e., memory address) of the data in the original, un-randomized layout.
+\paragraph{Memory access instrumentation.} \abbrev performs randomization on cache line granularity for two reasons: (a)~randomizing at finer granularity provides no security advantages, and (b)~randomizing in a data structures aware fashion is impractical due to the semantic gap.
+Our randomization requires that \emph{all} memory accesses are instrumented, which we ensure using a compiler pass.
+The program code determines the memory location (i.e., address) of the data in the original, un-randomized layout.
 Then, before the access is performed, the randomized location of that address is calculated.
-The data is then accesses in its new, randomized location.
+The data is then accessed in its new, randomized location.

 As we will elaborate in later sections, the cost of performing the randomization calculation for \emph{every} memory access is significant.
-We overcome this problem by implementing a ``permutation cache'' for randomization information We use a cache-monitoring resilient algorithms to access the permutation cache, i.e., the randomized location of recently used data can be looked up and does not need to be computed again.
+We overcome this problem by implementing a ``permutation buffer''.
+The permutation buffer, similar to an address translation cache, holds the randomized locations of recently used data.
+Hence, for data locations stored in the permutation buffer the function $\pi$ does not need to be recalculated.
+However, accesses to the permutation buffer itself must be protected from leaking information.
+Therefore the buffer is accessed in an oblivious way.